 After laryngeal cancer surgery

-After a big operation, you wake up in the intensive care unit or a high dependency recovery unit.
+If you have had a big operation, you might wake up in an intensive care unit Open a glossary item (ICU) or a high dependency unit (HDU), Open a glossary item instead of the ward you were on before the surgery.
 You usually move back to the ward within a day or so.

 In intensive care you have one to one nursing care.
 In the high dependency unit you have very close nursing care.
-Your surgeon and anaesthetist also keep an eye on your progress.
+Your surgeon and anaesthetist also keep a close eye on your progress.

 These units are busy and often noisy places that some people find strange and disorienting.
 You'll feel drowsy because of the anaesthetic and painkillers.